 1. Faster Checkout for Customers

 When a credit card is swiped or tapped, the system checks if the card is valid and if funds are available.
+Unlike real time processing, which settles each transaction instantly, batching groups multiple transactions together for settlement at a later time.
 This initial authorization happens in seconds.
 Because you’re batching later, there’s no delay for the customer at the register—you can move quickly from one transaction to the next.

 2. Easier Tracking and Reconciliation

 Keeping all credit transactions grouped together makes it easier to review payments, track down specific purchases, and respond to disputes.
+Grouping transactions in batches also helps ensure accuracy when reconciling payments and handling disputes, which is especially important for maintaining customer trust.
 It also helps you confirm that you’re receiving every dollar you’re owed without having to sift through mixed deposits of credit, debit, cash, and checks.

 3. Convenience and Flexibility